metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

 be used.
 The target may choose a different TLS model if the specified model is not supported, or if a better choice of model can be made.

-A model can also be specified in a alias, but then it only governs how the alias is accessed.
+A model can also be specified in an alias, but then it only governs how the alias is accessed.
 It will not have any effect in the aliasee.

+For platforms without linker support of ELF TLS model, the -femulated-tls flag can be used to generate GCC compatible emulated TLS code.

 .. _namedtypes: